 “There is a statute prohibiting the introduction of negroes in Oregon.
 A misdemeanor committed by one Vanderpool was the cause of bringing this individual before his Honor Judge Nelson, and a decision called for respecting the enforcement of that law; who decided that the statute should be immediately enforced and that the negro shall be banished forthwith from the Territory…There is no use of enacting laws if they are to remain a dead letter on our statute book…Thirty days are allowed them [African Americans] to clear the Territory.”

 While this law certainly may have had a chilling effect on many of Oregon’s other ethnic groups, such as Hawaiians, American Indians, and Metis, it most directly – and publicly – targeted African Americans.

-Did this law – and its enforcement – affect Jones’ decision?
-Whatever the motivation, Jones’ imminent departure resulted in Travers’ freedom.
+Did this law – and its enforcement – affect Jones’s decision?
+Whatever the motivation, Jones’s imminent departure resulted in Travers’s freedom.

 Unfortunately, little else is yet known of Travers or her life.
 She has not been located in subsequent censuses for Oregon or Washington, and it is highly unlikely that she chose to stay in such a hostile climate.

 In the future, Travers’s story will continue to be investigated, and research is continuing.
 It may provide more information as to the motivation behind the manumission of Monimia Travers, as well as additional biographical information about her.

 Meantime, the small portion that we know of her story sheds important light on Fort Vancouver National Historic Site and its relationship to African American slavery.